 Professional House Sitters

 After the Netherlands, we spent 5 months house and dog sitting in Costa Rica, then a month house and dog sitting in Slovenia.
 We bounced around Europe housesitting until we traveled back to Australia for a month-long pet sit in Brisbane, followed by another month with a cat in Melbourne.
-In 2018, we were long term housesitters in the USA, Europe and Asia – honing our pet sitting services and skills at each stop.
+In the years that followed, we were long term housesitters in the USA, Europe and Asia – honing our pet sitting services and skills at each stop.

 In all, we have stayed with cats, dogs and even turtles in more than 20 homes on 5 continents.
-We still typically offer our home sitting services in exchange for free accommodation – mostly because we love the community of like-minded individuals, but also because it allows us to dictate where we travel and for how long.
+We still typically offer our home sitting services in exchange for free accommodation – mostly because we love the community and now call many of the homeowners friends.

-Ultimately, pet and house sitting have changed not only the way we travel – but our ability to travel full-time.
+Ultimately, pet and house sitting changed not only the way we travel – but our ability to travel full-time.
 With long term house sitting, we can travel and feel at home simultaneously.
-Housesitting has become an integral part of our travel style…and every housesit is a new adventure.
+Housesitting for us now has become an integral part of our travel experiences (and far more than just a way to save money)…and something we plan to continue doing for the foreseeable future.

 How To Find Long Term House Sitting Jobs

 As already mentioned, we struggled to get our initial pet sitting job.
 However, after our first 3 pet sits as live-in house sitters, it became easier to get long term pet sitting jobs.
-This is mostly attributed to obtaining 5-star reviews for every housesit we have completed.
+We believe this is attributed to obtaining 5-star reviews for every housesit we have completed.

 If you are ready to start seeking out long-term house sitting opportunities, use our tips in our blog post, International House Sitting: How To House and Pet Sit Worldwide.